Adore Delano

 Adore Delano (formerly Dani Noriega; born September 29, 1989) is an American drag queen, singer-songwriter, and television personality.
 She first appeared as a contestant on the seventh season of American Idol in 2008 before competing on RuPaul's Drag Race season 6 (2014) and RuPaul's Drag Race All Stars season 2 (2016).
 She has recorded and released three studio albums: Till Death Do Us Party (2014), After Party (2016), Whatever (2017), and one EP Dirty Laundry (2021).

 Early life

 Delano was born in Glendora, California on September 29, 1989, to Bonnie Pimentel Noriega.
 She was raised in Azusa, California, where she attended Sierra High School, a continuation school for at-risk teenagers.

 Career

-2007–2009: American Idol and early work

-When Delano was cast for American Idol, she had been living as a transgender woman.
-She detransitioned in order to become a contestant.
-She competed on the seventh season of the show in 2007, and reached the semi-finals.
-The season was broadcast from January to May 2008.
-Delano gained a reputation among viewers for her flamboyant personality and sassy rapport with the judges.
-A comment she directed toward judge Simon Cowell went viral.
+Early career